 - Butter: The butter needs to be at room temperature in order to create that soft and chewy consistency.
 Be sure to use unsalted butter.

 - Molasses: Adds a touch of sweetness and gives the cookies their beautiful color.
 I highly recommend Grandmas's Molasses (not sponsored).
-It's unsulphured, contains no preservatives, and is highly reliable.
+It's an unsulphured molasses that contains no preservatives and is highly reliable.

-- Wet Ingredients: Cream together the butter and sugar until combined.
-Then add the molasses, egg, vanilla extract, ginger, cinnamon, and cloves and mix on low speed just until combined.
+Step 2: Wet ingredients.
+Add the molasses, large egg, vanilla extract, ginger, cinnamon, and cloves and mix on medium speed until combined.

-- Combine Ingredients: Slowly add the dry ingredients into the wet and mix on low speed just until combined.
+Step 3: Combine the ingredients.
+Slowly add the flour mixture and mix on low speed just until combined.

-- Cookie Dough: Roll the cookie dough balls into sugar and place onto the prepared baking sheet.
+Step 4: Scoop the dough.
+Roll the cookie dough balls into sugar and place onto the prepared cookie sheet.
 Repeat with the rest of the cookie dough.

 Keep any leftover cookies in an airtight container on the counter for up to 7 days.